Covid: What You Need to Know Before Your Surgical Appointment

 For those who need in-patient surgery but it isn’t as urgent, say a cyst, when can they expect to be scheduled?

-Before, we wouldn’t let them leave without a surgery date, but now the process has changed.
+Generally, you should expect to leave your appointment with a surgery date, only in some cases has the process changed.
 We don’t want to promise you something and then have to cancel or delay your procedure.
-So for cases like a cyst we tell them “We have you on standby, be ready.”
-For the more serious procedures like cancer, they will absolutely leave with a date.
+So for cases like a cyst when we can’t schedule you in the office that day–though most likely you will be scheduled—we’ll tell you “We have you on standby, be ready.”
+For the more serious procedures like cancer, they will absolutely leave with a date no matter what.

 Is there anything else we should know about this evolving process?